Unlock The Wisdom Of Your Dark, Negative Emotions

 • Mindlessness can open us up to better decisions

-Kashdan and Biswas-Diener call our attention to an optimal state of “emotional, social, and mental agility,” by which we could use our full range of emotions and behavior — both bad and good — to deal with every situation life throws at us.
+The idea is to achieve an optimal state of “emotional, social, and mental agility,” not a purely content or happy state.
+An agile state allows us to use our full range of emotions — bad and good — to handle situations that life throws at us.

 The book also sells as The Power of Negative Emotion – How Anger, Guilt, and Self Doubt are Essential to Success and Fulfillment.